Achieving a healthy work-life balance can improve our well-being significantly. Here are Stafffinders’ tips on how you can establish such a balance:

 The topic of work-life balance is a very broad one indeed.
 There does not exist one singular definition given that work-life balance can mean different things to different people.
 This is primarily due to the fact that our idea of the ‘right’ balance is likely to change as we grow older.
 For instance, a 20 year old may prioritise building their career whilst a 30 year old may focus on starting or expanding their family.

 However, a work-life balance is essentially how we split our time between the demands of the workplace and other important aspects of our life such as our family, friends and our health.

 Having an unhealthy work-life balance, or rather, dedicating too much of our time to work whilst neglecting certain lifestyle factors such as hobbies and family, can exert a negative impact on our well-being as individuals.
 Furthermore, the stress of constant work and the abandonment of our personal lives is damaging to our health, our relationships and our happiness.
 In a recent survey carried out by the Mental Health Foundation, it was revealed that work-related stress costs the UK 10.4 million working days each year.
 Yet they claim that the human cost of unaddressed work-related stress is much higher.
 The Mental Health Foundation suggest that in order to avoid the detrimental effects of work-related stress, we must follow a healthy work-life balance.

-Achieving a healthy work-balance that works for you is not only important for your personal health and relationships, however, establishing a good balance can also lead to increased performance, increased job satisfaction and decreased possibility of burnout.
+Achieving a healthy work-life balance that works for you is not only important for your personal health and relationships, however, establishing a good balance can also lead to increased performance, increased job satisfaction and decreased possibility of burnout.